 How Does Ultrasound Help Guide Injections?

 A 2018 review of scientific literature suggests that ultrasound-guided injections are more accurate than injections without ultrasound (also known as landmark-guided injections).
-Accuracy is critical when performing stem cell or PRP injections.
-Tendons, for example, should be injected into the tendon sheath and not the tendon itself, while joints should be injected into the joint space and not the surrounding soft tissue—muscles, tendons, ligaments, or cartilage—that make up the joint.
+Accuracy is critical when performing bone marrow or PRP injections.
+Tendons, for example, should be injected into the tendon sheath and not the tendon itself while joints should be injected into the joint space and not the surrounding soft tissue — muscles, tendons, ligaments, or cartilage — that make up the joint.

 The musculoskeletal ultrasound takes some of the guesswork out of finding the right place to inject a patient.
 Without ultrasound, doctors must use their experience and their knowledge of anatomy to make their best guess as to the best site for the injection.

 Because everyone’s anatomy is slightly different, one person might have a longer tendon than another, for example, landmark-guided injections can be less accurate than the practitioner originally anticipated.